 A ticket applies for the festival and all its attractions, with advance online purchase recommended, particularly if you plan to visit on the weekends.
 Dogs are welcome to join you for free, as long as they are leashed and you bring your own bags to clean up after them.

-#7 Cherry Hill Orchard Blossom Festival, Yarra Valley
+BONUS: Cherry Hill Orchard Blossom Festival, Yarra Valley

-Unlike the rest of the year when pet dogs are not permitted into their orchards, including during the cherry picking season, dogs on a leash are welcome to join you at the 85-acre cherry orchard on selected days, as part of the “Furry friends at Blossom” program.
+Around the same time of year, another dog-friendly garden festival is held in the Yarra Valley, the Cherry Hill Orchard Blossom Festival.
+Unlike the rest of the year when pet dogs are not permitted into their orchards, including during the cherry picking season, dogs on a leash are welcome to join you at the orchard on selected days, as part of the “Furry friends at Blossom” program.

 Check out more tips for visiting the Yarra Valley with a dog